-My name is and I am a student/emp oloyee at
+My name is and I am a student/employee at

-- School Name
+School Name

-sexually harassed me on or ab out at
+sexually harassed me on or a at

-Name Date/Time
+Name Date/ Time

-Location
+Lo cation

-Location
+Please expla in the incident belo ow:

-Please explain the incident below W:
+•

-I am requesting that investigate these allegations.
+I am request ing that investigate the ese allegations.

-Title IX Coordinator's Name
+Title e IX Coordinator's Name

 Name:

-Signature
+Signature: DIAM.